 - Writers may use verbs depicting motion when they want to show some kind of emergency like running or something else.

-- Author may also use symbolic characters and place names to make his writeup more interesting.
+- An author may also use symbolic characters and place names to make his writeup more interesting.

 - No punctuation used.